-The image oposite shows the first view of Mercury taken by a spacecraft, in this case, the Mariner 10 craft that also visited several other planets.
+The image opposite shows the first view of Mercury taken by a spacecraft, in this case, the Mariner 10 craft that also visited several other planets.
 Mariner 10 orbited Mercury three times after using the gravity of Venus to slow it down sufficiently, and it came to within 327 km (203 miles) at closest approach.

-The image clearly shows the planet’s heavily cratered surface, as well as some of the scarps that formed when the planet’s crust cracked after the core shrank as it cooled down.
+The image clearly shows Mercury’s heavily cratered surface, as well as some of the scarps that formed when the planet’s crust cracked after the core shrank as it cooled down.
 This mission also gathered extensive data on the planet’s magnetic field, which turned out to be remarkably similar to Earth’s, albeit a lot weaker.
 The mission ended on March 24, 1975, when the craft ran out of fuel after its third close approach.
 Mission controllers shut down the craft but it is still thought to orbit the Sun, and to pass close by Mercury every few months.

 …and then the Messenger mission

 This image shows the image of Mercury’s surface taken by the MESSENGER probe (MErcury Surface, Space ENvironment, GEochemistry, and Ranging) which left Earth on August 3, 2004, and made one orbit around our planet, and two braking orbits of Venus in October 2006 and June 2007, respectively.
 MESSENGER then made three fly-by orbits of Mercury to further slow it down (Jan 14, 2008, a second on Oct 6, 2008, and a third on Sept 29, 2009), before entering a stable orbit around the planet on March 18, 2011.